NicoHood/HID/Readme.md

 XBMC 13.1 (a Media Center) uses Gamepad input.
 Its seems to not work and may cause weird errors.
 Even with a standard Gamepad I have these errors.
 Just want to mention it here.

-Not tested on the 8u2 (should only work without DFU due to size. message me if it works!)
+Not tested on the 8u2 (should only work without DFU and v1.6 due to size. message me if it works!)

 Not tested on the Due (message me if it works!)